 Start by requesting a copy of your report from the credit bureau – the two largest in Canada are Equifax Canada and TransUnion Canada.
 Either submit a request through the mail to get a free report or fill in an online form and pay a fee to get a digital copy.
 Once you have your credit report, check your score to get a sense of where you’re starting from and review the report for any errors that that need to be fixed.

 Working on improving your credit score is a vital first step towards financial fitness.
-Need help determining what options are available to you?
-Talk to your local credit union.
-Credit unions operate as non-profits, accountable only to members.
-So helping you figure out the best strategy to achieve your financial goals is our priority, not how to increase our bottom line.
-Find your local branch today.
+And if you need help determining what options are available to you, talk to your local credit union.
+Credit unions operate as non-profits, accountable to members, so helping you figure out the best strategy to achieve your financial goals is our first priority.